-Depo-Provera, widely used as a female contraceptive injection for over three decades, has now been linked to a significantly increased risk of developing meningiomas, a type of brain tumor, according to a groundbreaking scientific study published in the British Medical Journal.
-This discovery has sparked the potential for a mass tort, as numerous women who developed brain tumors after prolonged use of the drug are now pursuing legal action against Pfizer.
+Depo-Provera, widely used as a female contraceptive injection for over three decades, has been linked to a significantly increased risk for development of meningiomas, a type of brain tumor.
+Numerous women who developed brain tumors after prolonged use of the drug are now pursuing legal action against Pfizer and other manufacturers.
+Based on FDA data, there could be a significant number of potential plaintiffs given the extensive use of Depo-Provera.

 What is Depo-Provera?